mfbz/rift-js/docs/specs.md

 6. User signs tx via Harpoon popup
 7. Result passed back into the iframe via `rift:mutateResult`

 ## Critical Considerations & Limitations

 Although Rift Protocol is highly buildable and modern browser-compatible, there are important technical and security considerations to be aware of when building or integrating with `rift://`-based workflows.

-### Iframe Sandboxing
+### Frame Sandboxing

-**Risk:** Iframes can be used to exfiltrate data, manipulate UX, or escape into parent context if not locked down.
+**Risk:** Frames can be used to exfiltrate data, manipulate UX, or escape into parent context if not locked down.

 **Solution:**